JGustavoBFlores/LearnFORTRAN/Basics/Basics.md

 My work right now asks me to develop fixed source code, but in order to help you learn a modern FORTRAN, we will work on writing free source code!

-So, any FORTRAN code we write must have a name that ends on .f90 like: <i>mycode.f90</i>
+Any free source FORTRAN code we write must have a name that ends on .f90 like: <i>mycode.f90</i>

 <hr>
 Coding is writing a set of steps for the computer to follows, this steps are called statements.